CYBER MONDAY - 30% OFF Use coupon CM30 at checkout - Learn more

 Format Number

-#number_format(number, decimals, decimal_separator, thousand_separator)
+#number_format(number, decimals, "decimal_separator", "thousand_separator")

 Returns a number with grouped thousands.
 Same as the PHP number_format function.